 Two particularly common symptoms are a recurring sensation of pins and needles, and “foot drop,” a condition in which one or both feet cannot be raised properly.
 Because of symptoms like these, PN can give rise to serious mobility issues.

-What Causes Neuropathic Pain?
+What Causes Neuropathy?